waymondo/hoardable/README.md

 ```

 If you would like to untrash a specific version, you can call `version.untrash!` on it.
 This will
-re-insert the model in the parent class’s table with it’s original primary key.
+re-insert the model in the parent class’s table with the original primary key.

 ```ruby
 post = Post.create!(title: "Title")